 Summer Safety Tips For Older Adults

-With the fun of summer, however, comes several safety challenges for older adults.
-Here are some National Safety Council tips to follow to help you enjoy the summer.
+Here are some National Institute on Aging tips to follow to help you enjoy the summer.

 Keep Your Cool